 Have a Rockin' Christmas

-Add meaning and energy to your Christmas party or while you're decorating the Christmas tree with Christmas rock music.
-With dozens of songs to choose from, you can create a Christmas rock playlist that will last you days without ever hearing the same song twice.
+Add meaning and energy to your Christmas party or to your tree trimming, holiday baking and decorating, by playing Christmas rock music.
+With dozens of songs to choose from, you can create a Christmas rock playlist that will last you for days, without ever hearing the same song twice.